dssgabriel/dssgabriel/README.md

-### Hello, world
+### Hello, world!
-I am a graduate student in Computer Science at [University of Versailles](https://www.uvsq.fr/licence-informatique).
+I am a graduate student in Computer Science from [University of Versailles](https://www.uvsq.fr/licence-informatique).
 Currently in my 1st year of MsC High Performance Computing and Simulation at [Paris Saclay University](http://www.chps.uvsq.fr/).

 ### Center of interests